2026 Lecture Awardees

 Sofia Leung, 2016 Julia C. Blixrud Scholarship Awardee

 The 2016 recipient of the Julia C. Blixrud Scholarship is Sofia Leung, learning studio librarian at University of Kansas (KU) Libraries.
 Her professional and research interests include diversity and inclusion in libraries, critical librarianship, and student outreach and engagement, which dovetail with this year’s ARL Fall Forum theme of “Libraries and Archives as Agents of Social Justice.”
-Leung earned her MLIS degree, as well as a master of public administration degree, from the University of Washington in 2014.
+Sofia earned her MLIS degree, as well as a master of public administration degree, from the University of Washington in 2014.
 Before joining KU Libraries in 2015, she worked as a research services librarian at Seattle University, and she was an ARL Career Enhancement Program fellow at North Carolina State University Libraries in 2014.

-Leung’s scholarship application essay and overview of the 2016 ARL Fall Forum
+Sofia’s scholarship application essay and overview of the 2016 ARL Fall Forum

 2015 Lecture and Scholarship Awardees